bewallyt/Kalendr/README.md

 Check it out at https://kalendr458.herokuapp.com/

-This rule applies to all files that should be ignored, ignore them first!

 To run the application, clone the repository and navigate into it.

 1. $ pip install -r requirements.txt (if access errors pop up, you can always sudo, but we recommened you fix the access errors instead of using sudo)